nyxhub/MPQArchive/README.md

-Swift MPQArchive is a cross platform native Swift port of the mpyq tool used in Blizzard Entertainment's heroprotocol python library for extracting component files of a Heroes of the Storm replay file and decoding them.
-It comes in the form of an executables which can be used as is, **swiftmpq** (the equivalent of **mpyq** python script) and a library, **MPQArchive**, which can be dynamically linked and used in software that needs to manipulate small MPQ archives, such as Starcraft 2 and Heroes of the Storm replay files
+Swift MPQArchive is a cross platform native Swift port of the mpyq tool used in Blizzard Entertainment's heroprotocol python library for extracting component files of a Heroes of the Storm replay file.
+It can extract all or specific files contained in an MPQ archive both to disk or in memory.
+It comes in the form of an executable which can be used as is, **swiftmpq** (the equivalent of **mpyq** python script) and a library, **MPQArchive**, which can be dynamically linked and used in software that needs to manipulate small MPQ archives, such as Starcraft 2 and Heroes of the Storm replay files.
+While faster than the python version it is a direct port and has the same limitation - It shouldn't be used to extract large files so its use case should be limited to replay files or otherwise small archives

-Swift MPQArchive replicates the full functionality of mpyq executable and library.
+Swift MPQArchive replicates the full functionality of the mpyq executable and library.
 The executable has the same interface and command line parameters as its python equivalent.

-## MPQArchive framework

-Is a complete swift port of the python **mpyq** library.
-It can extract all or specific files contained in an MPQ archive both to disk or in memory.
-While faster than the python version it is a direct port and has the same limitation - It shouldn't be used to extract large files so its use case should be limited to replay files from starcraft 2 or heroes of the storm or otherwise small archives

 # Requirements